typedduck/ohlcv/README.md

 There will be three attempts to download the data with increasing time between attempts for a trading pair for an exchange.

+## Helper scripts

+In the `scripts` directory there are helper scripts that can be used to set up the supported databases.
+All scripts, except for the SQLite database, install the required dependencies as docker containers.

 ## License